 All LLCs doing business in New Hampshire must file an Annual Report every year.

-You need to file an Annual Report in order to keep your New Hampshire LLC in compliance and in good standing with the Secretary of State.
+You need to file an Annual Report in order to keep your New Hampshire LLC in compliance and in good standing with the state.

 You must complete your New Hampshire Annual Report online (using the New Hampshire QuickStart filing system).
-And then you can either submit it electronically, or print it and submit it by mail.
+And then you can either submit it online or print it and submit it by mail.

-– If your New Hampshire LLC was formed on February 5th 2017, your first Annual Report would be due between January 1st and April 1st of 2018.
+- If your New Hampshire LLC was formed on February 5th 2025, your first Annual Report will be due between January 1st and April 1st of 2026.

-– If your New Hampshire LLC was formed on November 22nd 2017, your first Annual Report would be due between January 1st and April 1st of 2018.
+- If your New Hampshire LLC was formed on November 22nd 2025, your first Annual Report will be due between January 1st and April 1st of 2026.

 How early can an Annual Report be filed?

-You New Hampshire LLC’s Annual Report will be considered late if not filed by April 1st.
+Your New Hampshire LLC’s Annual Report will be late if not filed by April 1st.

-If you fail to file an Annual Report for 2 consecutive years, the state will administratively dissolve your LLC.
+If you fail to file an Annual Report for 2 consecutive years, the state will administratively dissolve (shut down) your LLC.

 LLC Annual Report Reminders

 The New Hampshire Secretary of State will send one courtesy reminder shortly after January 1st.
-Depending on what you selected in your Certificate of Formation, the state will send the reminder by mail or email.
+Depending on what was selected in your New Hampshire LLC Certificate of Formation, the state will send the reminder by mail or email.

 If there are any errors in your Annual Report

-If there are any errors or problems with your LLC’s Annual Report, the state will send you back a notification letting you know and they will give you 30 days to correct the issue and re-file the Annual Report.
+If there are any errors or problems with your LLC’s Annual Report, the state will send you back a notification letting you know.
+They will also give you 30 days to correct the issue and re-file the Annual Report.

 Completing your New Hampshire LLC Annual Report